thunderrabbit/barefoot_rob/content/blog/2020/04/10connection-workshop-on-friday-morning.md

 date: 2020-04-10T14:01:57+09:00
 ---

-I enjoyed leading the first Conneciton Circle on a Friday morning, as part of Oren's
+I enjoyed leading the first Connection Circle on a Friday morning, as part of Oren's
 [Quarantine Activity Guide for April 2020](https://mysideline.co/qag/2020-04/).
 This was the fourth or so time I have led the workshop, and great to